Land Acquisition Program

 In addition to land acquisitions, the Open Space program acquires water rights to help support agricultural operations and preserve historical water rights.
 Approximately 6,000 acres of open space land are irrigated with these water rights.
 Whenever possible, mineral rights are also acquired during the land acquisition process.

 The Open Space and Mountain Parks division acquires properties based on the Open Space Acquisitions and Management Plan 2013 - 2019 , adopted by the Boulder City Council in 2013.
 Recommendations for acquisitions are approved by the Open Space Board of Trustees and Boulder City Council pursuant to the City of Boulder Charter, Article XII, Open Space.

-The city has also partnered with other agencies, most notably Boulder County, on joint acquisitions.
+- Joint acquisitions: Partner with other agencies, most notably Boulder County, on joint acquisitions.

 Interested in selling or donating property?

 If you, or someone you know, are interested in selling or donating a property to the Open Space and Mountain Parks program, or if you would like more information on the acquisition program, please call the OSMP office at 303-441-3440, or submit a comment online.